 Eventually, many manufacturers may find that a decision to beef up cyber security may not be optional.
 The U.S. Department of Defense recently decreed that any manufacturer in its supply chain must comply with certain requirements regarding cyber security.
 Additionally, the National Institute of Standards and Technology has an evolving set of standards pertaining to cyber security.
 Compliance with one or the other, just like compliance with quality management systems such as ISO, is becoming the norm.

-For more about cyber security, see the February 2021 issue of Enterprise Minnesota® magazine.
+For more about cyber security, see the upcoming Spring 2021 issue of Enterprise Minnesota® magazine.